KaptenAlex/CV/README.md

 # CV
-A responsive site to keep my CV.
+A responsive site to keep my CV and portfolio.